sbelakho2/apex-mediation-platform/docs/Internal/Deployment/PRODUCTION_READINESS_CHECKLIST.md

 This is the single, self-contained runbook to take the system to production on DigitalOcean.
 It consolidates prerequisites, environment materialization, deployment, HTTPS/HSTS, DB/Redis verification, metrics protection, evidence capture, and rollback guidance.
 Cross-links point to deeper runbooks where needed, but all critical commands are summarized here for operator convenience.

+> **DigitalOcean CLI policy:** All cloud interactions below must be executed from Bash using [`doctl`](https://docs.digitalocean.com/reference/doctl/) or the S3-compatible tooling called out in each section.
+Do not click through the DigitalOcean UI; if a step is missing a CLI, stop and add it here before proceeding.

 ## Prerequisites (one-time)
 - [ ] Domain configured: `api.apexmediation.ee`, `console.apexmediation.ee` (TTL 300s)
 - [ ] DigitalOcean account with billing enabled
+- [ ] Install and authenticate `doctl`: `brew install doctl && doctl auth init --context apex-prod`
 - [ ] Provisioning decisions documented (FRA1, droplet size 2 vCPU/4GB/80GB, DO Managed Postgres Basic/Dev)
 - [ ] SSH keypair for deploy user created and stored in a local encrypted vault (KeePassXC or `pass`)
 - [ ] GitHub repo secrets prepared (add when ready): `DROPLET_HOST`, `DEPLOY_USER`, `DEPLOY_SSH_KEY`